wangmchn/WMPageController/README.md

 ## What's New
 * **Now page controller has a cache policy and scroll much more fluently!**
 * Add `values` and `keys` property which can help pass values to childControllers through `KVC`.
-* If items width didn't fill the screen width,page controller will calculate width and add gap between each item automatically;
+* If items width didn't fill the screen width, `WMPageController` will calculate width and add gap between each item automatically;
 * Adjust views and frames when device's orientation changed;
 * Set the property `itemsWidths` to have **Different Width**!
 Like `@[@(100),@(80),@(50).....]`;